yehiaabdelm/auc-course-tracker/README.md

 # 6:28 AM

 Probably the final push today.
-Edge case: if there are a lot of spots in a course it will keep sending emails, but logically who
+Edge case: if there are a lot of spots in a course it will keep sending emails, but logically who would input a course that has seats left.

 # 7:13 AM